patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 --- | --- | --- | --- |--- |
 Make an EMADE Branch with new CacheV2 and NNLearner functionality | Complete | 10/03/2021 | 10/10/2021 | 10/10/2021 |

+### Make an EMADE Branch with new CacheV2 and NNLearner functionality
-# This is our fork, which we would merge CacheV2 (EMADE-304) with nn-vip: https://github.gatech.edu/sleone6/emade/tree/EMADE-304-allow-cachev2-to-consume-aligned-datapairs
+This is our fork, which we would merge CacheV2 (EMADE-304) with nn-vip: https://github.gatech.edu/sleone6/emade/tree/EMADE-304-allow-cachev2-to-consume-aligned-datapairs

 ## Week 6, Sep 27th
 ### General Meeting Notes